Epistimis/com.epistimis.uddl.parent/TROUBLESHOOTING.md

 3. If you still have problems, delete the .metadata directory in the eclipse workspace containing the project.
 Just be prepared to recreate some things afterwards.
 To do this properly:
 * Remove all the projects from your workspace (don't delete them from disk)
 * Exit Eclipse
-* In a terminal / command line window, change directories to the root directory of your work
+* In a terminal / command line window, change directories to the root directory of your workspace
 * Delete the `.metadata` directory in that workspace
 * Reopen Eclipse and point to that workspace directory
 * Add the projects back to your workspace